 Pittsburgh's Oakland neighborhood, conceived in the 1890s as a cultural center with grand buildings and broad avenues, remains a hub for culture as well as education and medicine.
 Explore 26 works of public art in this historic neighborhood, which features interesting architecture as well.
 Download the Free Guide.

 Experience contemporary glass art as well as other extravagant and unique exhibitions at this center.
 Exhibitions change to include a number of different experiences.
-Open Tuesday-Thursday: 10am-7pm; Friday-Sunday: 10am-4pm.
+Open Tuesday-Thursday: 1 pm - 7 pm; Saturday: 10 am - 4 pm.

 Drop in for exhibitions and family friendly, hands-on art activities that are free to the public, and don't miss browsing in the tantalizing store.
 Located in the Strip District, the SCC offers cutting-edge exhibitions and has presented contemporary art in craft media by international, national and regional artists since 1971.
-Open Monday-Saturday: 10am-5pm.
+Open Wednesday - Saturday: 11 am - 4 pm.

 Take some time to muse about the new multi-disciplinary media artists from all around the globe.
 Open Wednesday-Thursday: 11am-6pm; Friday-Saturday: 11am-8pm; and Sunday: 11am-5pm.
 The Wood Street Galleries are located at 601 Wood Street, above the T station at Wood Street and Sixth Avenue.